VVUQ · Module 2 of 10

 2.4 The observed order of accuracy

 From errors e1 and e2 on two grids refined by a ratio r, the observed order is p = ln(e1/e2)/ln(r).
-Comparing it to the theoretical order is the decisive verification test: a match passes, a shortfall signals a defect.
+Comparing it to the theoretical order is the decisive comparison: a match is evidence for the exercised capability, and a shortfall calls for diagnosis before relying on the tested capability.
+Two grid levels are sufficient to calculate a pairwise observed-order estimate when the exact error is known.
+A rigorous verification study normally uses several systematically refined grids to determine whether the observed order stabilizes as the asymptotic range is approached.

 2.5 Consistency and the asymptotic range